ModernVishwamithra/DevOps/Ansible/ReadMe.md

 3. Once the installation is done, validate installation by running `ansible --version` command.
 It shows the ansible configured paths.

 4. Ansible configuration file is present in this path `/etc/ansible/ansible.cfg`, by default this file has so many parameters and are in disabled state.
-We need to enable required parameters, but to edit them we need to unlock the ansible.cfg file(by default it is disbaled) it by running the following command ` ansible-config init --disabled > sudo /etc/ansible/ansible.cfg` we have unlocked it. **Run the above command as root user (sudo su -)**
+We need to enable required parameters, but to edit them we need to unlock the ansible.cfg file(by default it is disbaled) it by running the following command ` ansible-config init --disabled > /etc/ansible/ansible.cfg` we have unlocked it. **Run the above command as root user (sudo su -)**

-5. Type `sudo nano /etc/ansible/ansible.cfg` and press `ctl+w` to search the term `host_key_checking`, when you found it by default it is in commented(;) and its value is 'True'.
+5. Type `nano /etc/ansible/ansible.cfg` and press `ctl+w` to search the term `host_key_checking`, when you found it by default it is in commented(;) and its value is 'True'.
 We need to make its value 'False' and uncomment it by removing semicolon(;) infront of it.

 6. Similarly search for `remote_user`, uncomment it and set the value as `ansibleadmin`.
 By setting this value "Ansible controller" connects with the client with this username.

 7. Now install `unzip` and [Terraform](https://developer.hashicorp.com/terraform/downloads) binary amd64, unzip it,move the binary to /usr/local/bin and delete the downloaded zip file.

-8. Create `local_files.tf` and `template.tpl` files, which we already used them in the terraform provisioners.
+8. In vscode, Create `local_files.tf` and `template.tpl` files, which we already used them in the terraform provisioners.
 This creates `invfile` that consists of all the public ip's of the instances.

 9. In the 'Ansible controller' we need to use terraform to deploy instances(ansible clients) and connect them to ansible controller.